AI-enabled prosthesis – Feasible tech or Wishful thinking?

 With developments like that, the future of this technology seemed to depend on battery life and robotic progress.
-The narrative has shifted to focus on how much artificial intelligence (A.I.) we can develop for prostheses.
+The narrative has shifted to focus on how much could be done to develop AI-enabled prosthesis.

 If you think the field of prosthetics with cyberpunk brain controls got all the science fiction, hold on because there is more.
-Enter the age of the smart prosthesis as a pair of engineers A.I.
-With prostheses.
+Enter the age of the smart prosthesis as a pair of engineers AI-enabled prosthesis.

 The age of smart prosthetics